What Types of Students Are We Looking for?

 - Test of English as a Foreign Language (TOEFL): A score of 88 or higher on the internet-based exam, 230 or higher on the computer-based exam, and 570 or higher on the paper-based exam.
 (Please note that the TOEFL ITP is not a valid form of the test)

 - International English Language Testing System (IELTS): A score of 6.5 on the academic exam.

 - Completion of the Cambridge English Proficiency (CPE) Exam.

 - Pearson Academic Test of English: A minimum score of 59.

 - SAT I Critical Reading/ACT-English: A score of 450 or higher on the SAT I critical reading section or an ACT-English score of 20 or higher.

-International applicants who have completed a year of study at a regionally accredited university in the U.S., Canada (excluding province of Quebec), United Kingdom, Ireland, Australia, and New Zealand or another university where classes are conducted in English are considered to have met the level of English proficiency, and do not need submit additional documentation.
+International applicants who have completed a year of study at a regionally accredited university in the U.S., Canada (excluding province of Quebec), United Kingdom, Ireland, Australia, and New Zealand or another university where classes are conducted in English are considered to have met the level of English proficiency and do not need to submit additional documentation.